thephpleague/csv/source/reading.md

 //
 ~~~

-The methods listed above (`fetchAll`, `fetchAssoc`, `fetchCol`) can all take a optional `callable` argument to further manipulate each row before being returned.
+The methods listed above (`query`, `fetchAll`, `fetchAssoc`, `fetchCol`) can all take a optional `callable` argument to further manipulate each row before being returned.
 This callable function can take up to three parameters:

 * the current csv row data
 * the current csv key